Multi-Armed Bandits for Intelligent Tutoring Systems: Intelligent Tutoring Systems with Multi-Armed Bandits

-Key to the approach is the estimation of the impact of each activity over the student's competence level in each knowledge unit.
+\paragraph*{Estimating the impact of activities over students' competence level in knowledge components} Key to our approach is the estimation of the impact of each activity over the student's competence level in each KC.
 This requires an estimation of the current competence level of the student for each $KC_i$.
 We do not want to introduce, outside activities, regular tests that would be specific to evaluate each $KC_i$ since it would have a high probability to negatively interfere with the learning experience of the student.
-Thus, competence levels need to be inferred through indirect information coming from the combination of performances in activities and the Q table specified above.
+Thus, competence levels need to be inferred through stealth assessment \cite{shute2008you,shute2011stealth} that uses indirect information coming from the combination of performances in activities and the $q$ values specified above.

-Let us consider a given knowledge unit $i$ for which the student has an estimated competence level of $c_i$ (initialized to 0).
-When doing an activity $\mathbf{a}=(a_1,...,a_{n_a`})$, the student can either succeed of fail.
-In the case of success, if the estimated competence level $c_i$ is lower than the $q-$value $q_i(\mathbf{a})$ ($q_i(\mathbf{a})>c_i$), we are probably underestimating the competence level of the student in $KC_i$, and so should increase it.
-If the student fails and $q_i(\mathbf{a})<c_i$, then we are probably overestimating the competence level of the student, and it should be decreased.
-Other cases provide little information, and thus $c_i$ is not updated.
+The tracking of the competence levels $c_i$ could have been achieved using Knowledge Tracing \cite{corbett1994knowledge}.
+In our case we will rely on a simplified version based on the previously defined relation between activities and KCs.
+Let us consider a given knowledge component $i$ for which the student has an estimated competence level of $c_i$.
+When doing an activity $\mathit{a}$, the student can either succeed or fail.
+In the case of success, if the estimated competence level $c_i$ is lower than $q_i(\mathit{a})$, we are underestimating the competence level of the student in $KC_i$, and so should increase it.
+If the student fails and $q_i(\mathit{a})<c_i$, then we are overestimating the competence level of the student, and it should be decreased.
+For these two cases we can define a reward $r_i$ as:

-For these two first cases we can define a quantity $r_i, = q_i(\mathbf{a})-c_i$ and use it to update the estimated competence level of the student according to:
+Other cases provide little information, and thus $r_i=0$.
+We use this reward to update the estimated competence level of the student according to:

 where $\alpha$ is a tunable parameter that allows to adjust the confidence we have in each new piece of information.
-Accordingly, this also encodes that being always successful at a given activity $a_j$ cannot increase the estimated competence level $c_i$ above $q_i(\mathbf{a})$.

-A crucial point is that the quantity $r_i = q_i(\mathbf{a})-c_i$ is not only used to update $c_i$, but is used to generate an internal reward $r=\sum r_i$ to be cumulatively optimized for the ITS (details below).
-Indeed, we assume here that this is a good indicator of the learning progress over $KC_i$ resulting from doing an activity with parameters $\mathbf{a}$.
-The intuition behind is that if you have repeated successes in an activity for which the required competence level is higher than your current estimated competence level, this means you are probably progressing.

-The tracking of the competence levels $c_i$ could have been achieved using a Bayesian model such as in Knowlege Tracing methods but it would have increased the complexity of the system and require many more parameters, that in most cases are not identifiable.
-The first-order approximation we use has proven efficient enough in the experiments described below.